-Breakfast is arguably the most important meal of the day.
-But if you are eating the wrong foods first thing in the morning, you could be setting yourself up for food failure later on in the day.
-And if you are someone who exercises in the morning, it is even more important that you eat the right breakfast and provide your body with what it needs to get you through your workout.
-This means eating lots of protein while minimizing some of the carbs (save them for after your workout when you really need them).
-Here are seven delicious high-protein, low-carbohydrate breakfast recipes to try.
+Here’s something you’ve never heard before: Breakfast is the most important meal of the day.
+But if you’re eating the wrong foods first thing in the morning, you’re setting yourself up for failure later in the day.
+And if you exercise in the morning, it’s even more important that you provide your body with what it needs to get you through your workout.
+That means eating lots of protein while minimizing on carbs (save them for after your workout when you really need them).
+The benefits of a high-protein diet are so important!
+Here are seven delicious high-protein, low-carb breakfast recipes to try.

-1. Skinny Greek Omelet: Omelets may have the reputation of being one of the easiest and healthiest meals to make.
-This Skinny Greek Omelet has the traditional flavor of a Greek dish and provides you with protein to keep you going throughout your morning.
+2. Skinny Greek Omelet: If you’re looking for the easiest and healthiest meal to make, this is the way to go.
+This Skinny Greek Omelet has the traditional flavor of a Greek dish and provides you with 19 grams of protein to keep you energized throughout your morning.
 Click here for the recipe!

-5. Low-Carb Coconut Pancakes: A few tips about working with coconut flour.
-It’s incredibly absorbent and will soak up any liquid you add to it.
-These pancakes are on the thick side for that reason, but if you want something thinner just add more milk or even water.
+4. Low-Carb Coconut Pancakes: A few tips about working with coconut flour: It’s incredibly absorbent and will soak up any liquid you add to it.
+These pancakes are on the thick side for that reason, but if you want something thinner just add more milk or water.
 Check out the recipe by clicking here.

-6. Skinny Crustless Quiche: Quiche is even better without the crust and it has even more protein.
-This is a perfect breakfast to make and store to reheat through your week.
+6. Skinny Crustless Quiche: Quiche is even better without the crust — and it has even more protein.
+This is a perfect breakfast to make and store to reheat throughout your week.
 Bake on Sunday and eat throughout Saturday.
 Delicious!
 Check it out!

-The important thing to remember about high-protein/low-carb breakfasts is that the fat content needs to be a bit higher to compensate for the low carbohydrates in order to fill and fuel you up for your workouts and for the day, so you don’t experience a crash that can lead to binge eating later.
+The important thing to remember about high-protein, low-carb breakfasts is that the fat content needs to be a bit higher to compensate for the low carbohydrates.
+This is to fill and fuel you up for workouts and the day ahead, so you don’t experience a crash that can lead to binge eating later.